 We said that Square Online has taken a minimalistic approach, which is true for its website builder as well.
 We could very well say that, in the case of Square Online, simple doesn’t mean outdated.
 The website editor is modern and carries out all the essential functions.

-The default template you get for your site is quite simple and probably won’t satisfy the artistically minded.
+The default theme you get for your site with a free plan is quite simple and probably won’t satisfy the artistically minded.
 There’s a lot of white space, and the sections of your site are harmoniously placed in a structured manner.
-Sadly, template-wise, you don’t have any other easily-accessible options unless you contact the sales team if you want to use a different template from their library.
+Meanwhile, if you subscribe to one of the platform’s paid plans, you’ll get access to a wide selection of themes.

 You can also upload your own logo, edit the header, and add your own branding instead of Square’s branding in the footer if you’re on a paid plan.
 The editor allows you to see how your page will look in the mobile version and make any necessary changes to make it look great on mobile as well.